MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 See the latest official [Nvidia docs](https://nvidia.github.io/nvidia-container-runtime) to install the `nvidia-container-runtime` (all packages and drivers required to access the GPU from your application)

-Here is an example of commands to add to a debian based `Dockerfile` to install the GPU drivers:
+Here is an example of commands to add to a debian based `Dockerfile` to install the GPU drivers (note that this is not complete, you will need to check the latest instructions and do some research & development to get it to work):

 ```dockerfile
 RUN curl -s -L https://nvidia.github.io/nvidia-container-runtime/gpgkey | \